Graduation and Commencement

 Graduates who have a cumulative grade point average of 3.5 or higher at the beginning of their final semester are eligible to graduate with honors.
 These students will be given a yellow honors cord to be worn during the commencement ceremony.
 The cord is to be returned with the gown after the ceremony.

 Students who graduate with a cumulative grade point average of 3.9 or higher will graduate with "Highest Honors"; those who graduate with a cumulative grade point average of 3.7 to 3.89 will graduate with "High Honors"; and those who graduate with a cumulative grade point average of 3.5 to 3.69 will graduate with "Honors".
 This recognition will appear on the student's official transcript.

 Phi Theta Kappa

-Graduates who are members of Phi Theta Kappa will be allowed to wear the Phi Theta Kappa stole and tassel.
-Graduates will need to contact the Phi Theta Kappa advisor about becoming a member of this honor society or to purchase a stole and/or tassel.
+Graduates who are members of Phi Theta Kappa will be allowed to wear the Phi Theta Kappa stole.
+These items can be purchased from the official Phi Theta Kappa store.
+Graduates seeking membership will need to contact the Phi Theta Kappa advisor (firstname.lastname@example.org) about becoming a member of this honor society.

 Graduates participating in the commencement ceremony will receive a diploma cover at the commencement ceremony.
 Diplomas will be mailed approximately four weeks after the ceremony after the Registrar has received final grades and verified that all of the requirements for graduation have been met.
 Keep in mind that all obligations to the College, including financial obligations, must be met before the diploma and transcript will be released.